jenkinsci/tfs-plugin/README.md

 ## Present

-The next upcoming release will be 4.1.0.
-See what's been committed [since 4.0.0](https://github.com/jenkinsci/tfs-plugin/compare/tfs-4.0.0...master).
+The next release will be 4.1.0.
+See what's been committed [since 4.0.0](https://github.com/jenkinsci/tfs-plugin/compare/tfs-4.0.0...master) and the upcoming [ReleaseNotes.md].

-* Major:
-    * Add workspace cloaking.
-Thanks to Aaron Alexander (@ajalexander) and Luke Watson (@watsonlu) who helped implement [JENKINS-4709](https://issues.jenkins-ci.org/browse/JENKINS-4709).
-Made possible through the following pull requests: #28, #60, #64 and #68.
-* Minor:
-    * Fix VSTS workspace management by upgrading to TFS SDK to 14.0.2 and better detection of existing workspaces. (pull request #67)
-    * Fix repository browser URL persistence.
-Thanks to Manfred Moser (@mosabua) who fixed [JENKINS-30703](https://issues.jenkins-ci.org/browse/JENKINS-30703) with pull request #69.
-* Planned:
-    * Support connecting through a proxy.
-Thanks to @ytterx for fixing [JENKINS-6933](https://issues.jenkins-ci.org/browse/JENKINS-6933) with pull request #66.

 ## Past